The Art Law Review: Hong Kong

 Section 11 of the AMO, without specific inclusion of built heritage or relic, provides that any person who discovers or knows of the discovery of an antiquity shall forthwith report the discovery to the Secretary for Development or to a designated person being either the officer in charge of a police station or any person specified by the Secretary for Development by notice in the Hong Kong Government Gazette.

-Apart from the discovery of an antiquity, the AMO provides for the establishment of the Antiquities Advisory Board (AAB) and the AAB is charged to advise the Secretary for Development on any matters relating to antiquities or any proposed monuments and under Section 22 the Chief Executive is empowered to make regulations on a wide range of subjects that, for our purposes, regulate the conduct of excavations and searches for antiquities and provide for the management and control of antiquities.
+Apart from the discovery of an antiquity, the AMO provides for the establishment of the Antiquities Advisory Board (AAB), and the AAB is charged to advise the Secretary for Development on any matters relating to antiquities or any proposed monuments and under Section 22 the Chief Executive is empowered to make regulations on a wide range of subjects that, for our purposes, regulate the conduct of excavations and searches for antiquities and provide for the management and control of antiquities.
+However, the remit of the AAB is essentially restricted to buildings and structures and certainly neither the visual arts or intangible cultural assets.

 Environmental Impact Assessment Ordinance